 NIGMS coordinates the Biomedical Information Science and Technology Initiative (BISTI) consortium, an NIH-wide community of program staff.
 One of the main BISTI activities is to issue a range of initiatives that promote research and development in biomedical informatics and computational biology that will support rapid progress in areas of scientific opportunity relevant to biomedical research.
 Dr. Peter Lyster requested, and received, Council approval to reissue four, broad-based initiatives that promote innovations in biomedical information science and technology.

 The NIH Pathway to Independence Award was designed to help speed a junior scientist's transition from postdoctoral research to his or her first R01 in an academic environment.
 As such, the two-component award consists of a mentored phase (K99) of 1 to 2 years, and an independent phase (R00) of 3 years.
 Dr. John Laffan reported challenges in obtaining the scientific expertise needed to review K99/R00 applications in the wide range of fields that NIGMS supports.
 He described the Institute's use of a two-stage, editorial-style review system for these applications, noting that the approach helps to ensure that applications are evaluated consistently and that they meet Institute programmatic needs.

 A summary of applications reviewed by the Council is available from NIGMS.

 The meeting adjourned at 11:53 a.m. on September 7, 2012.

-I hereby certify that to my knowledge the foregoing minutes are
+I hereby certify that to my knowledge the foregoing minutes are accurate and complete.

 This page last reviewed on